Steffi M. Ickert-Bond, Curator, 907-474-6277

 Herbarium Graduate Students

-I am currently pursuing a Master’s degree in Biology at the University of Alaska Fairbanks.
-My thesis involves a taxonomic revision of Oxytropis section Arctobia as well as the examination of biogeographical diversification in this enigmatic group of arctic legumes.
+I received my Master’s degree in Biology from the University of Alaska Fairbanks.
+My thesis involved a taxonomic revision of Oxytropis section Arctobia as well as the examination of biogeographical diversification in this enigmatic group of arctic legumes.
 I am passionately interested in biogeography, evolution, and climate change and how these factors contribute and interact to form dynamic species distributions.

 Herbarium Undergraduate Students